algorithms-with-predictions/algorithms-with-predictions.github.io/src/markdown-pages/about.md

 - adding materials / links
 - improvements to functionality and design

-Most contributions can be done via Pull Requests in the repository.
+Most contributions can be done via Pull Requests directly in the repository.
 For more detailed suggestions or discussions, feel free to contact us ([alps-web@uni-bremen.de](mailto:alps-web@uni-bremen.de)).

 ## Adding and Editing Paper References

-The entries are based on a YAML files, which are located in the repository.
+The entries are based on a YAML files, which are located in the directory `papers/`.

+Example (`LykourisV18competitive.yml`):

 ```yml
 title: Competitive Caching with Machine Learned Advice